 GPIC's empowerment strategy and initiatives are encouraging our people to increase their involvement in all activities associated with the business.
 Through our formal communication channels and committees, our employees are encouraged to work with and influence the business goals as well as their personal and professional objectives.
-Participation in numerous committees has encouraged greater autonomy in decision-making, created a positive and engaging culture, and has resulted in the de-layering and thereby the creation of an inclusive organisation.
+Participation in the social and professional committees we have developed has encouraged a greater level of autonomy in decision-making, which in turn has created a positive and engaging culture that has resulted in the de-layering and thereby the creation of an inclusive organisation.